vijayram15/Java-Full-Stack-Developer/KAFKA/Kafka.md

 ---

 **Multiple Kafka consumers**, their configuration, and examples.
 Multiple consumers allow parallel processing of messages from a topic, which is essential for scalability and performance in distributed systems.
-I'll cover key concepts, configurations, and provide Spring Boot-based code snippets.
+It'll cover key concepts, configurations, and provide Spring Boot-based code snippets.

 ---